-A warning letter is issued by either human resource manager or supervisor to an employee as a consequence of poor performance or misconduct.
+A warning letter is issued by either a human resource manager or supervisor to an employee as a consequence of poor performance or misconduct.
 It serves to emphasize the seriousness of an issue and to address it before taking any formal disciplinary action against the employee.

 Poor performance differs from misconduct.
-The former deals with the quality of effort and desired outcomes, while the latter addresses the unethical behavior which may include violation of contract or the company’s policy.
+The former deals with the quality of effort and desired outcomes, while the latter addresses unethical behavior which may include violation of contract or the company’s policy.

 When an employee fails to meet his/her job description or the defined goals as per the contract, the employee’s performance is reviewed.
 If regular deficiencies and no substantial outcomes are observed, even after the informal verbal warnings have been given, the management issues a warning letter to the employee subject to the poor performance.

 Following factors are considered before issuing a warning letter for poor performance:

 - Was the employee clearly aware of his/her job description and the outcomes expected from him?

 - Were the evaluation criteria shared with the respective employee?